OpusFSI Flight Simulator Interface for and

 * ButtKicker® Gamer 2 interface for added vibrational feedback.

-Export GRIB Data option to the Weather Downloads dialog.
+Export World Weather option to the Weather dialog.
 When enabled the

-world wide GRIB data will be saved in a single 8.45Mb OpusGribExport.dat data file in the \OpusFSI\Weather folder.
-This
+world wide GRIB and METAR data will be saved in the \OpusFSI\Weather folder.

-file is intended for use by third-party flight planning packages.
-The supplied
+This data is intended for use by third-party flight planning packages.

 Added an Enable GRIB Download in Flight option to the Weather Downloads dialog.
 When enabled the world wide GRIB data will be downloaded during a weather update, either on the ground or in flight, whenever it is found to be either incomplete or invalid (e.g. is older than the specified GRIB Validity Period).
 When disabled, GRIB download and decoding will only take place when the aircraft is on the ground (e.g. either before flight or after landing).